The Urge to Poop But Only Mucus Comes out (Proctitis): Causes Explained.

 3- Sexually transmitted diseases (STDs) causing proctitis.

-Recent sexual practice involving the anorectal area followed by rectalidischarge (mucus only coming out with urgency) may indicate a sexually transmitted disease.
+Recent sexual practice involving the anoanorectal area followed by anorectal discharge (mucus only coming out with urgency) may indicate a sexually transmitted disease.

-Having analisex activity with an infected partner can lead to severe proctitis.
+Having anoanorectal sex activity with an infected partner can lead to severe proctitis.

 Unfortunately, Your partner doesn’t have to be symptomatic to transmit the infection to you.